Santiago8888/Medium/Software-Pathology.md

 Adopting the function as a minimal unit of Software Health analysis enables us to define concepts as "homeostasis" or "steady state" to empircally determine the characteristics of how a healthy function looks and consequently the health of a Software System.
 Some hints as to how this would look include:

+* The number of lines code, variables (internal state), and even tokens or characters.
+* How clear the function and its variables are named.
+* The number of input parameters and return types.
+* Ciclomatic complexity (dependencies).
+* The number of conditionals and iterations or recursions called.
+* How well errors and exceptions are handled.
+* The number of times and diversity of how the function is invoked.

 #### 3.3 Cells die due to injury, failure to adapt or age.

+The first interesting concept is aging, cells are programmed to die.
+But hardly think of functions that way, we like to believe they will be used forever.
+Imagine if a function would be programmed to deprecate?
+And include in the comments when the function was created, and how long is expected to endure.
+One year?
+Three?
+Or maybe only some months.

+Even more intersting are the types of cell death.
+Cells reproduce by mitosis splitting by half creating two distinct new cells.
+A single cell can die, but also a cell can stop to reproduce, this happens after about 22 times it has reproduced.
+Could we in software start tracking the number of times a cell is modified and deprecate it once it reaches a certain limit?

 #### 3.4 Inflamation is the mechanism for cells to heal.